LoOp575/hcrdata/README.md

 With more to come (_popstats, rsq, etc..._).

+# Use Cases

+Using API calls in your analysis scripts can be quite convenient in multiple situations:

+ * During data collection, it is important to perform [High frequency Check](https://github.com/unhcr/HighFrequencyChecks) in order to monitor the quality of the data collection process.
+Using the API call, you can further __automate__ those checks;

+ * Once the survey is completed in KoboToolbox, data shall be extracted and then documented and uploaded in RIDL.
+Performing those tasks through scripts can be a lot quicker, specifically when a __dataset with similar metadata shall be split__ between different data containers;

+ * When writing an analytic piece with Rmd, being able to include in the Rmd the exact location of the RIDL data container or Microdata catalog allows to increase __reproducibility__.

 # Usage

 The package expects to find your API keys / access credentials in environment variables.
 The easiest way to get them there and persist your settings is to store them in your `.Renviron` file which is automatically read by R on startup.

-Ypu can retrieve your `API key` for UNHCR kobo server in the [account setting page](https://kobo.unhcr.org/#/account-settings) and in RIDL in your own [user page](https://ridl.unhcr.org/user/).
+You can retrieve your `API key` for UNHCR kobo server in the [account setting page](https://kobo.unhcr.org/#/account-settings) and in RIDL in your own [user page](https://ridl.unhcr.org/user/).

 You can either edit directly the `.Renviron` file or access it by calling `usethis::edit_r_environ()` (assuming you have the `usethis` package installed) and entering: